JeonghunLee/wifisniffer/docs/about_me.rst

 About Me
 ========

 Hi!
-I specialize in Embedded Firmware, BSP (Linux,RTOS), and DSP systems. |
+I specialize in Embedded Firmware, BSP (Linux, RTOS), and DSP systems. |
-I like learning the latest technology and am interested in various things related to SW and HW.
+I like learning the latest technologies and am interested in various things related to software and hardware.